 Chicco has a solid reputation for making carseats that are safe, easy to use and exceptionally easy to install.
 I’m happy to report that they continue this legacy with their newest seat, Chicco Fit4, an All-in-One that’s full of the thoughtful details and ease-of-use features that you’ve come to expect from Chicco!

-There will be a total of six Fit4 fashions to choose from but some of them may be exclusive to certain retailers.
+There are a total of six Fit4 fashions to choose from but some of them may be exclusive to certain retailers.
 The review sample that I have is in the “Element” fashion which is currently available at BuyBuyBaby.
 Amazon will carry Onyx, Carina & Stratosphere fashions.
-Target will carry those same 3 fashions plus one called “Altitude” which is mostly black with a little gray.
+Target will carry those same 3 fashions.

 You’re probably wondering what makes Fit4 stand out in a crowded field of All-in-One carseats?
 For starters, the 4-stage “FitKit” system features a series of inserts that provide optimal fit and comfort for each stage of your child’s growth and development.
 From infant to toddler to preschooler to big kid, Fit4 offers your child optimal comfort and protection as they grow.